 Now that you have your numbers, it’s time to find out what they mean.
 Do you have a healthy turnover rate?

-The U.S. Bureau of Labor Statistics says a turnover rate of 47.2% is healthy.
+The U.S. Bureau of Labor Statistics says an average employee turnover rate of 47.2% is healthy.

 A healthy rate may vary from one industry to another.
 The only way to find out is to look at the documentation for your organization’s industry benchmarks and compare them to your numbers.

-If you see a high turnover rate for normal industry standards, then you need to investigate why and consider new retention strategies.
+If you see a higher-than-average employee turnover rate for normal industry standards, then you need to investigate why and consider new retention strategies.
 We’ll go deeper into that in the next section.

-If the churn rate of your workers is higher than you would like, here’s what you can do:
+If the turnover rate of your workers is higher than you would like, here’s what you can do:

 Start by offering comprehensive training to new hires with all the necessary skills and knowledge to do their jobs effectively to kickstart their employee experience on the right note.
 Explain the company’s history, mission, values, and culture, to help them feel included and up-to-date with your organization’s culture.